ixhbinphoenix/manyullyn/README.md

 ```
 You can copy this into either APItokens.json or TMItokens.json with a small change.
 You have to change `access_token` to `accessToken` and `refresh_token` to `refreshToken`.

 And now you're finished!
-You can now launch the bot using `npm start`
+You can now launch the bot using `pnpm start`